-We have read the report issued by the Independent Auditor on March 25th, 2025 in accordance with article 14, Legislative Decree no. 39 of January 27th 2010, and article 10 of Regulation (EU) no. 537/2014, pertaining the audit of the Financial Statements as of December 31st 2024; in this regard, we note that the Independent Auditor expresses an unmodified opinion, and that the key audit matters regard the measurement of loans to customers carried at amortised cost and the measurement and recoverability of the carrying amount of goodwill.
+We have read the report issued by the Independent Auditor on March 25th, 2025 in accordance with article 14, Legislative Decree no. 39 of January 27th 2010, and article 10 of Regulation (EU) no. 537/2014, pertaining the audit of the Financial Statements as of December 31st 2024; in this regard, we note that the Independent Auditor expresses an unmodified opinion, and that the key audit matters regard the measurement of loans to customers carried at amortised cost, the measurement and recoverability of the carrying amount of goodwill and the accounting treatment of business combinations.

-2.4 Indication of any reports pursuant to Article 2408 of the Italian Civil Code, of any initiatives taken and related outcomes
+2.4 Indication of any complaints pursuant to Article 2408 of the Italian Civil Code, of any initiatives taken and related outcomes

-We acknowledge that during the year no reports were submitted to the Board of Statutory Auditors pursuant to article 2408 of the Italian Civil Code.
+We acknowledge that during the year no complaints were submitted to the Board of Statutory Auditors pursuant to article 2408 of the Italian Civil Code.

-2.5 Indication of any complaints received, any initiatives taken and related outcomes
+2.5 Indication of any reports received, any initiatives taken and related outcomes

-The Board of Statutory Auditors supervised the proper handling of certain communications, classifiable as complaints to the Supervisory Authority, received by the Bank in relation to customer relations, and verified the implementation of remedial actions, where necessary.
+The Board of Statutory Auditors supervised the proper handling of certain communications, classifiable as reports to the Supervisory Authority, received by the Bank in relation to customer relations, verifying the implementation of remedial actions, where necessary.